Sanford shooting: Woman, man shot on 25th Street | WFTV

-SANFORD, Fla. - A woman was killed and a man was gravely injured Wednesday morning in a shooting at a home, the Sanford Police Department said.
+SANFORD, Fla. - A woman was killed and a man was gravely injured Wednesday morning in an attempted murder-suicide at a home, the Sanford Police Department said.

-The shooting was reported at a home on Orange Avenue near East 25th Street, Sanford police spokeswoman Bianca Gillett said.
+The shooting was reported at about 8:45 a.m. at a home on Orange Avenue near East 25th Street, Sanford police spokeswoman Bianca Gillett said.

-The victims, both believed to be in their 20s, were taken to Central Florida Regional Hospital, where the woman died, Gillett said.
+The victims, Juhi Paramar and Elisha Gilmore, were discovered in a bedroom of the home where Gilmore lives, Gillet said.
+They were taken to Central Florida Regional Hospital, where the Paramar died.

-Read: Sanford grandmother speaks out against gun violence after bullets barrage grandson's bedroom
+Read: Sanford grandmother speaks about gun violence after bullets barrage grandson's bedroom

-#Breaking: Sanford Police say 1 person dead, one injured in shooting in Sanford. #WFTV pic.twitter.com/c8mvyCRZIG— Jeff Levkulich (@jlevkulichWFTV) January 17, 2018
+Police said Paramar and Gilmore were in a relationship but the motive of the shooting is unclear.

-Read: Police: Woman accused in fatal hit-and-run had violent past with victim
+"We are not looking for any other shooter," Gillett said, calling it an isolated incident.
+"But again, we are trying to determine what occurred between those two individuals to lead to us arriving at this point."

-A neighbor told Channel 9 that she heard two gunshots and watched paramedics load two people into ambulances.
+A neighbor told Channel 9 that she heard two gunshots and watched investigators take two guns from the home.

 Read: Police: 18-year-old shot, killed in Sanford